chulminy/CIVE497-CIVE700/README.md

 - Please be respectful of your peers, instructor, and others in your posts and comments.
 - Asking good questions is another way of learning by summarizing and explaining what you know and do not know.
 Thoughtful questions and answers will help all students in this class.
 Before posting a question, please ask yourself whether you are truly stuck (meaning that the answers can be readily found on the web) and your question are complete and legible.
 - In addition, please check if the same question was asked before.
-- When students write a post on the *Issues* board, the instructor or TA will assign an appropriate label among "Task", "Class", "Project", "Resource", and "Suggestion".
+- When students write a post on the *Discussion* board, the instructor or TA will assign an appropriate label among "Task", "Class", "Project", "Resource", and "Suggestion".
 - Inappropriate posts and comments are immediately deleted and closed without a notice.

 ### Submission instruction of your work
 Students must **electronically** turn in both their source code (with data) and report.
 The report must be written with **Markdown script (GFM)** first and is converted to a PDF format.
 All other formats like docx, or pptx, or in hardcopy **are not permitted**.
+However, if you are a Python user, you can use a Jupyter notebook instead of a Markdown.
+When you submit your homework, you should submit both .IPyhone and .pdf.
 A submission guideline will be varied depending on the tasks and provided with each task.

 Students choose either a **MATLAB** or **Python** to complete the tasks.
 The source code needs to be neatly organized and include detailed comments.
-The instructor may run your codes in the instructor's Window computer where MATLAB 2018b and Python above 3.4 are installed.
-It is recommended to use MATLAB for your work because the instructor does not need to install additional code libraries.
-However, students can use Python at their own risk that it might not run on the instructor's computer.
-Pillow and OpenCV for computer vision programming and some basic python packages (e.g. Pandas, NumPy, matplotlib, sklearn, etc) will be installed on the computer.
-It is recommended that any external code library should not be used unless explicitly mentioned in tasks. **The instructor is not able to install every different libraries on the computer.** If there is a convincing reason for the use of specific libraries, please contact the instructor or TA in advance and exceptions will be made on a case-by-case basis.
-Note that OS(platform)-dependent functions, scripts or libraries are not permitted.
+The instructor may run your codes in the instructor's Window computer where MATLAB 2020a and Python above 3.4 are installed.
+All sample codes for tutorials or assignments will be delivered in MATLAB.
+Thus, working with MATLAB is easier to complete the assignments.

+However, the instructor and TA will also encourage to use Python as well.
+If the students complete the assignments using Python, extra points might be given depending on the task assignments (5~10 points).
+This will be informed in advance.
+Pillow and OpenCV for computer vision programming and some basic python packages (e.g. Pandas, NumPy, matplotlib, sklearn, etc) will be installed on the TA's computer.
+It is recommended that any external code library should not be used unless explicitly mentioned in tasks. **The instructor is not able to install every different libraries on the computer.** Note that OS(platform)-dependent functions, scripts or libraries are not permitted.
 The students must check their report in a Windows computer before its submission.

 Marked reports will be distributed via email and sample solutions for tasks may be reviewed in class with the instructor.
 A couple of the best reports in each task will be posted on the class web page with the consent of the corresponding students.